-Increasing diversity in the film and TV industry is an area that could be a focus for Biden’s vice president-elect Kamala Harris, who will become the first female and the first African American and South Asian to hold that office.
+Increasing diversity in the film and TV industry is an area that could be a focus for Harris, who at Wednesday’s (January 20) inauguration became the first female and the first African American and South Asian to hold the office of vice president.

 Harris, born in California and a former US Senator for the state, could prove to be an invaluable Washington contact for Hollywood.